Materials, Energy and Nanotechnology (CoE-MEN)

 It is supposed to act as a hub for small to medium size enterprises, which are so crucial in stabilizing the economy in many African countries.
 In the long run the project should then make major contributions to Goal 8, Decent Work and Economic Growth; Goal 7, Affordable and clean energy; Goal 9, Industry Innovation and Infrastructure, as well as and Goal 11, Sustainable Cities and Communities.
 The CoE will seek to develop technologies in a local African context, and aim at robust, sustainable and affordable technologies to promote Goal 12, Responsible Consumption and Production.
 Of course several different expertises are needed to run the various projects, and this is where Goal 17, Partnerships for the Goals comes into play.
 Once different products have been developed (e.g. alloys, processing routes…), then more partnerships (many already identified) will be needed for the production and testing, and this could help to build partnerships with small businesses and industrial partners.

-The Director of the ARUA CoE-NEM* is Prof. Lesley Cornish, the Deputy Director is Prof. Alex Quandt, and the Research Manager is Ms Jacqui Jacobs.
+The Director of the ARUA CoE-MEN is Prof. Lesley Cornish, the Deputy Directors are Prof. Alex Quandt, Prof Claudia Polese, Prof Nosipho Moloto, and the Administrator is Mrs Marina Labuschagne.
 Any of these can be contacted for information and queries: